awsdocs/amazon-athena-user-guide/doc_source/athena-aws-service-integrations.md

 Specify named queries with AWS CloudFormation and run them in Athena\.
 Named queries allow you to map a query name to a query and then run it as a saved query from the Athena console\.
 For information, see [CreateNamedQuery](https://docs.aws.amazon.com/athena/latest/APIReference/API_CreateNamedQuery.html) in the *Amazon Athena API Reference*\.
 *Workgroup*
 Reference topic: [AWS::Athena::WorkGroup](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-athena-workgroup.html) in the *AWS CloudFormation User Guide*
 Specify Athena workgroups using AWS CloudFormation\.
 Use Athena workgroups to isolate queries for you or your group from other queries in the same account\.
-For more information, see [Using Workgroups to Control Query Access and Costs](manage-queries-control-costs-with-workgroups.md) in the *Amazon Athena User Guide* and [CreateWorkGroup](https://docs.aws.amazon.com/athena/latest/APIReference/API_CreateWorkGroup.html) in the *Amazon Athena API Reference*\.
+For more information, see [Using workgroups to control query access and costs](manage-queries-control-costs-with-workgroups.md) in the *Amazon Athena User Guide* and [CreateWorkGroup](https://docs.aws.amazon.com/athena/latest/APIReference/API_CreateWorkGroup.html) in the *Amazon Athena API Reference*\.

 **Amazon CloudFront**
 Reference topic: [Querying Amazon CloudFront Logs](cloudfront-logs.md)